 If your dog has arthritis, grain-free food may be the way to go.
 Many processed commercial dog foods contain grains such as wheat, rice, soy, and spelt, which can cause your dog’s blood sugar levels to fluctuate and increase painful swelling.
 Limiting the grains in your dog’s diet can decrease their inflammation.
 However, please talk to your veterinarian before making any switches to your dog’s diet.
-There has been controversy surrounding grain-free diets so please consult your vet.
+There has been controversy surrounding grain-free diets, so please consult your vet.

 3. Omega-6 Fatty Acids

-Most dogs who eat a commercial diet (read: kibble and/or canned food) will have a plethora of omega 6-fatty acids in their system.
+Most dogs who eat a commercial diet (read: kibble and/or canned food) will have a plethora of omega 6 fatty acids in their system.
 This is because omega-6s, which are high in cheaper oils such as corn, soybean, safflower, sunflower, and canola oils, are less costly and more readily available for pet food manufacturers.
-Also found in meat and poultry, omega-6s are part of a normal dog’s diets, but should be kept to a minimum for dogs who suffer from arthritis.
-The body converts excess omega-6s such as linoleic acid in the body to arachidonic acid, which is highly inflammatory to arthritis sufferers.
+Also found in meat and poultry, omega-6s are part of a normal dog’s diets but should be kept to a minimum for dogs who suffer from arthritis.
+The body converts excess omega-6s, such as linoleic acid in the body to arachidonic acid, which is highly inflammatory to arthritis sufferers.
 (Bonus tip: An easy and effective way to remedy this imbalance is to provide a high-quality daily omega-3 supplement.
-Omega-3 fatty acids produce hormones that decrease harmful low-grade chronic inflammation and work alongside omega-6 in such a way to maintain optimal health)
+Omega-3 fatty acids produce hormones that decrease harmful low-grade chronic inflammation and work alongside omega-6 in such a way as to maintain optimal health)

 4. Fatty Proteins